 “Because the States have failed to plausibly allege that the cap, more so than any other major federal initiative, meaningfully constrains this decision-making process, this Court has no basis for concluding that the SALT cap is unconstitutionally coercive.”

-The SALT deduction allows taxpayers to subtract state and local income, sales and property taxes from their federal tax payment.
+The SALT deduction allows taxpayers to subtract state and local income, sales, and property taxes from their federal tax payments.
 The 2017 federal tax overhaul capped SALT deductions at $10,000 – a move of particular import in states like Maryland.

 According to The Baltimore Sun:

 Maryland Attorney General Brian Frosh joined his counterparts in Connecticut, New York and New Jersey in filing the lawsuit last year, saying the cap “disrupts the longstanding balance of taxing power between the states and the federal government.”